FLASH SALES: discover new special offers every week!

 Ovate leaves

-Holly, apple tree, and Ficus elastica
+examples of ovate foliage Holly, apple tree, and Ficus elastica</caption]

 Elliptical leaves

-Examples: Viburnum tinus (ovate), but also common jasmine, which tapers to a point, Aspidistra, Feijoa, etc.
+Some examples: laurel (ovate), but also common jasmine, which tapers to a point, Aspidistra, Feijoa, etc.

-Oblong leaves
+Oblong Leaves

 Obovate leaves

-Examples: Magnolia, Bergenia, Peperomia obtusifolia.
+Some examples: Magnolia, Bergenia, Peperomia obtusifolia.

 Lanceolate leaves

-Hesperis matronalis, Dryopteris, and Cotoneaster
+lanceolate foliage Hesperis matronalis, Dryopteris, and Cotoneaster</caption]

 Spatulate leaves

-Examples: Ajuga reptans, Corokia.
+Some examples: Ajuga reptans, Corokia.

 Orbicular leaves

-orbicular leaf example
+example of orbicular leaf

-Umbilicus rupestris, Asarum europaeum and Pilea peperomioides
+Umbilicus rupestris, Asarum europaeum, and Pilea peperomioides

 Circular leaves

-circular foliage examples
+examples of circular foliage

-Nasturtium, lotus and Victoria amazonica
+Nasturtium, lotus, and Victoria amazonica

 Reniform leaves